 We all know we should unplug and get outside more often, but most of us don't realize how healing it can actually be to get some sunshine.
 By exposing our skin to the sun's ultraviolet B rays we get a boost of vitamin D. The amount of vitamin D received will depend on the time of day, where you live on the globe and the color of your skin.
 For example, a fair skinned individual might only need 10-15 mins but a darker skinned individual may need much longer.
 You do NOT need to tan or burn to receive vitamin D. You obtain the most vitamin D when you expose a large area such as your back, vs. your face/arms.
 Even though I walk for 30 mins to an hour almost every single day, it still wasn't enough for me to get the vitamin D I needed (probably because I wasn't walking shirtless).
 And let me tell you, I was bone crushingly tired almost all day everyday.
 My vitamin d numbers were in the 30's and from my research one feels their best if it is over 70 and my body definitely confirms that.
 So I started supplementing with this vitamin d.
 Because my numbers were so low I started out taking (and still do) 10 IU a day, most people will only need 5 IU.
 I am going to experiment backing off to 5 IU and recheck my levels in a few months...stay tuned.
 I have tried getting off vitamin D, just because it's annoying to remember to take it all the time, but every time I get off my numbers tank and I feel awful.
 That's why I am a lifer when it comes to vitamin D.

 One thing I lOVE about taking my health in my hands and being my own advocate is seeing documented results.
 Before supplementing, my numbers were extremely low but after three months of taking 10,000 IU a day (which is only two pills of the brand I take) my numbers and energy are WAY better.
 Obviously, I am not a doctor so work with a really good holistic/functional doctor that will help you figure out your dosage and rule out other reasons for fatigue such as adrenal fatigue, hormones, thyroid issues, etc..
 Most traditional doctors will prescribe vitamin D2 but in my research, vitamin D3 which is over the counter is much more effective.
 This article explains why.
 It's also important for me to have a vitamin that is not packed with fillers which is why I like the above brand since I take this supplement everyday.
 I also require my vitamin D3 to have K2 added as well, here's the really important reason why.
-My 2.5 year old takes this liquid vitamin D3 with K2- I give her a couple drops a day in her elderberry shot.
-I am not affiliated or paid by either of these brands.
+My 2.5 year old takes this liquid vitamin D3 with K2- I give her a couple drops a day in her elderberry shot and I take this one, which has proven to raise my vitamin d levels so it's the only one I take now.

 My actual test results- three months apart: